eseverett/CXLS_Interlocks_Docs/docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 ..     **Figure 16:** This is the draw holding the Ludlum 9DP.

-To perform the survey, the Ludlum 9DP is used to measure the gamma dose rate.
+The survey is performed using the Ludlum 9DP to measure gamma radiation.
 Once Vault-1 shield door is opened, they surveyor should slowly enter, watching the readings.
-Go down the beam line, slowly scanning around inch away from the beam line and fill in the survey sheet.
+Go down the beam line, slowly scanning as close as reasonably possible.
-If any element reads above 20 µR/hr, scan from 30 cm away to verify the general area is not above background from normal viewing distance.
+If any element reads above 20 µR/hr, scan from 30 cm away to verify the general area is not above background.
+Take note of any areas that are showing elevated levels and what the 9DP is reading.

 .. .. figure:: /images/radiation_survey/Ludlum_9DP.png